minio/minio/docs/gateway/azure.md

 - Only read-only bucket policy supported at bucket level, all other variations will return API Notimplemented error.
 - Bucket names with "." in the bucket name are not supported.
 - Non-empty buckets get removed on a DeleteBucket() call.
-- _List Multipart Uploads_ and _List Object parts_ always returns empty list. i.e Client will need to remember all the parts that it has uploaded and use it for _Complete Multipart Upload_
+- _List Multipart Uploads_ always returns empty list.

 Other limitations: